vicentealencar/pyfunct/README.md

 ```

 ### Step 4 - Manage your config
-Until now, we did not define nor the browser driver or the base url we should use.
+Until now, we haven't defined the browser driver or the base url.
 Pyfunct comes with a simple class-based configuration, which sets the global configuration attributes of your choice.
-Check it:
+Check it out:
 ```python
 from pyfunct import BaseConfig